burlachenkok/burlachenkok.github.io/_posts/2024-09-14-Unlocking-FedNL-at-Virtual-Radio.md

 A recent paper by Safaryan et al. (2021) introduced the [FedNL (Federated Newton Learn)](https://arxiv.org/abs/2106.02969) algorithm, marking a significant milestone
 In applying second-order optimization methods to FL and large-scale optimization.

-The reference FedNL prototype faces three notable challenges:
+The reference [FedNL (Federated Newton Learn)](https://arxiv.org/abs/2106.02969) prototype faces three notable challenges:

 * It takes approximately 4.8 hours to run a single experiment on a server-grade workstation.